Future of transit

 Pedestrian zones

-Walkable city centers boost local commerce and encourage physical activity naturally.
+Walkable city centers and low-traffic neighborhoods boost local commerce and encourage active travel as a healthy, natural alternative.

 Micro-transit